Local Development Framework

 - Core Strategy representations

-- Core Strategy examination
+- Core Strategy examination in public

 - Examination library